Funding opportunity

 • describe how feedback on your previous stage one or stage two application has been considered and acted on

-• provide succinct responses to the panel’s comments on your previous stage one application
+• provide succinct responses to the panel’s comments on your previous stage one or stage two application

 Vision